 Keep up to date with data training

 Knowing how to handle data will reduce the risk of service disruption.
-Data breaches can lead to fines, disruption to services and reputational damage.
+Utilising services can help monitor security events in real-time, enhancing your ability to prevent data breaches.
+Data breaches can lead to fines, disruption to services, and reputational damage.
 Make sure you understand and follow the latest guidance around data sharing.